2022 July 2

 15 March 2009.

 I have a number of programs in the PDAS archives that appear to be of some value, but are lacking in some of the requirements for general release.
 As of today, I have decided to make them available, even though they have problems that prevent me from standing behind them with support.
-There is a link near the end of the Contents Page that will take you to a page describing these programs.
 All are available for free download so you may examine them.
 I am hoping that some of you will be able to locate the missing documentation or can decipher the input requirements from the source code.

 15 March 2009.